kwalczak80/Speedy-cars/README.md

 - by using the **View** button to view the car booked for a test drive
 - by using the **Edit** button to edit the information provided when booking a test drive (i.e. phone number, email address, test drive date).
-Important - Car and Name fields are not editable as the user name and the car are linked together.
+Important - Car and Name fields are not editable as this information is pulled from the database.

+Once the user has updated the information they wanted to change, they can click the **Change** button to update the information in the database.
+A confirmation message will be displayed on the screen (please read about the message system below).

 ![Dashboard edit page](docs/images/existing-features/dashboard/dashboard-edit-booked-test-drive-details.JPG)

 - by using the **Cancel** button to cancel the test drive.
 In this case, a separate page will be displayed where the user will have to confirm whether or not they want to cancel the test drive.
+If the user clicks on the **Yes** button, the test drive will be canceled (deleted from the database) and will no longer be presented on the dashboard panel.
+If the user clicks on the **Cancel** button, they will be redirected to the dashboard panel.

 ![Dashboard cancellation page](docs/images/existing-features/dashboard/test-drive-cancellation.JPG)